ergonode/docs/docs/backend/exchange_csv_format.md

 # Ergonode csv exchange format

-Data exchange takes place via a dedicated csv files, and it allows you to export or import data such as:
+Data exchange takes place via dedicated csv files, and it allows you to export or import data such as:

 |Data|File|